turtle2007/ff/_pages/research_vision.md

 CHI resarch, interaction prototype development, experimental psychology, cognitive science, computational modelling, ergonomics and kinematics

-## My research vision

-I seek to merge the fields of cognitive psychology, CHI research (human and social factors), product design (form follows functions)

-I have a background in design engineering, I'm interested in design optimization, engineering the design solutions.

-I'm interested Embodied cognition and interaction, working to bridging the digital and physical realities.

 ## Design
 Before my PhD, I studied Industrial design in the school of Mechenical Engineering ([ME](http://www.mech.sdu.edu.cn/ENGLISH.htm)), Shandong University ([SDU](http://www.sdu.edu.cn), Double-First Class University, Rank A）in China, with 1st class honours; and Interaction Design in the design school at Human University ([HNU](http://design.hnu.edu.cn/Home.htm)), one of the top 3 design schools in China.